csirtgadgets/krenk-protocol/README.md

 Zero or one.
 TIMESTAMP.
 A timestamp that represents when the data marking expires.

 ### tlp
 Required.
 ENUM.
-This attribute idicates disclosure guidelines to which the sender expects the recipient to adhere for the information represented in this class and its children.
+This attribute indicates disclosure guidelines to which the sender expects the recipient to adhere for the information represented in this class and its children.
 This guideline provides no security since there are no specified technical means to ensure that the recipient of the document handles the information as the sender requested.

 The value of this attribute is logically inherited by the children of this class.
 That is to say, the disclosure rules applied to this class, also apply to its children.